schemacrawler/SchemaCrawler-Web-Application/.github/README.md

 #### As an API

-You can use the [SchemaCrawler web application as an API](https://app.swaggerhub.com/apis/sualeh/schemacrawler-web-application/16.16.3.8).
+You can use the [SchemaCrawler Web Application as a REST API](https://rapidapi.com/sualeh/api/schemacrawler-web-application1/).
+The specifications are on [Swagger Hub](https://app.swaggerhub.com/apis/sualeh/schemacrawler-web-application/16.16.3.8).

 Submit a request and your SQLite database file (say "test.db" in your local directory) with a command like this:
 ```sh